Florence to Bologna: Train & Travel Info + Itinerary Ideas for 1–7 Days

 Florence to Bologna drive on the map (courtesy of Google Maps)

+Bologna is located in the Emilia Romagna region, and Florence is in Tuscany.
+The distance between the two towns is about 115 km (70 miles).
 The drive from Florence to Bologna by car takes about 1.5 hours, depending on the traffic.
 The best road to take is the E35 – A1.
 Keep in mind that the highways here have tolls.

-However, if you just want to see the highlights of Florence and Bologna, you definitely do not need a car.
+However, if you just want to see the main highlights of Florence and Bologna, you definitely do not need a car.
 In that case, it’s best to travel between the two cities by train.
 The train is not only faster, but is also cheaper than renting a car, paying for parking, tolls, and fuel.
 See below for more info.

 Red high speed train from Florence to Bologna